 The pension system in Japan is a three-tier system.
 The below gives an overview of each of each: how the system works, required level of contributions, and expected level of pay-outs.

 Tier 1: National Pension

 This is the basic state pension.
+It is called kokumin-nenkin (国民年金) in Japanese.
 Those aged between 20 and 60 years who reside in Japan are obliged to pay into the national pension scheme.
-Monthly payments amount have changed slightly over time and figures for 2011-2015 are given below.
+Monthly payments amount have changed slightly over time and figures for 2015-2019 are given below (Japan Pension Service).

 - 2015: ¥15,590

 The lump sum calculation only considers up to three years of contributions so there is still a 7-year dead-zone before you reach the 10-year requirement.
-Currently, the maximum possible pay-out is about ¥280,000 meaning that if you paid in for exactly three years you would get about half your money back (see here for the details; PDF in both Japanese and English).
+As of 2019, the maximum possible pay-out is just under ¥300,000 meaning that if you paid in for exactly three years you would get about half your money back (see here for the details).

 Japan also has bilateral agreements with certain countries (as of 2014: Germany, US, UK, Belgium, France, Canada, Australia, Netherlands, Czech, Spain, Ireland, Brazil, Switzerland and Hungary; negotiations with other countries underway) which let you add your qualifying years back home to your period of contribution in Japan, helping tip you over the required 10-year minimum and allowing you to claim the state pension.